The Weitzenb\"ock formula for the Fueter-Dirac operator: The nearly parallel case and applications

 or, in terms of the operator $\dirac$, which coincides with the formula given by Kawai \cite{kawai2014deformations}.
 Consider the orbit $S^3\subset S^7$ of the point $(1,0,0,0)$ under action \eqref{SU_action}.
 The tangent space to $S^3$ at a point $(z_1,z_2,0,0)$ is spanned by the vectors

 As the induced metric on $S^3$, from the round metric on $S^7$, coincides with the round metric of constant curvature $1$, the following results of \cite{bar1996dirac} can be adapted to our case.

-\begin{lemma} The normal bundle $NS^3$ can be trivialized by parallel sections $\sigma_1,\dots,\sigma_4$ of the connection $\nperp$. \begin{proof} It suffices to show that the curvature operator $R^\perp$ vanishes.
-Let $u,v$ be tangent vector fields of $S^3$, so that for any normal vector field $\sigma$, we have
+\begin{lemma} The normal bundle $NS^3$ can be trivialized by parallel sections $\sigma_1,\dots,\sigma_4$ of the connection $\nperp$. \begin{proof} It suffices to show that the curvature operator $R^\perp$ vanishes (c.f. \eqref{normal_curvature}).
+Let $u,v$ be tangent vector fields of $S^3$, and $\sigma$ a section of $NS^3$, then the Ricci equation gives

-Since $S^3$ is a totally geodesic immersed submanifold of $S^7$, the claim follows from the Ricci equation. \end{proof} \end{lemma}
+At the third equality we used the well-known facts that the metric on $S^7$ has constant sectional curvature equal to $1$ and that $S^3 \subset S^7$ is a totally geodesic immersed submanifold. \end{proof} \end{lemma}